jfd/datatypes-js/README.md

 There is currently two built-in options that is supported by the encode function.
 These options are:

 - BIG_ENDIAN (default), encodes supported datatypes in the the big-endian byte-order format.
 - LITTLE_ENDIAN, encodes supported datatypes in the the little-endian byte-order format.

-DECODING BYTES INTO JAVASCRIPT-OBJECTS
+## Decoding Bytes Into Javascript-Objects
 To decode the newly buffer, we simply call the decode function:

 	var result = decode(